requarks/wiki-docs/guide/pages.md

 In Wiki.js, you can directly create a page at path `universe/planets/earth`.
 Folders `universe` and `planets` will be automatically inferred, but they don't really exist outside of the page path context.
 Therefore, you don't have to manage folders and you can instead focus solely on the path you want for your pages.

 For this reason, there's no option to create folders.
 Simply type the full path you want.
 Folders will be inferred automatically upon creation.

+Check out the [Folder Structure & Tags](/guide/structure) guide for more details.

 # Naming Restrictions